 Sygnathids (Seahorses): 59 genera 304 species.
 Atlantic, Indian and Pacific Oceans.
 Indian diversity 10 species.
-H. trimaculatus, H. kuda and H. kellogiare the common species.
+H. trimaculatus, H. kuda and H. kellogi are the common species.
 Body with tubular snout, bony rings on body and prehensile caudal peduncle.
+The single dorsal fin has 15-60 soft rays.
+Anal fin is very small with 2-6 soft rays.
+Pectoral fins have 10-23 soft rays.
 Dorsal, anal, and pectoral fins may be lacking in adults of some species.
 No pelvic fins are present.
 Branchiostegal rays are 1-3 and gill openings very small.
 Basisphenoid and supracleithrum are lacking.
 Swimming ability is very reduced.
 Male broods eggs in pelvic pouch and give birth to live young.
 They feed on minute invertebrates sucked into mouth.
 They are found in calm shallow regions.

 Gobiidae (Gobies): The Gobiidae, or gobies, are the largest family of fish, with over 2,000 described species in more than 200 genera.
-They are typically small, bottom-dwelling fish with big heads and tapered bodies.
-They can be found in marine, brackish, and freshwater environments all over the world.
+They are typically small, bottomdwelling fish with big heads and tapered bodies.
 One of their most characteristic features is their fused pelvic fins, which form a suction cup that allows them to cling to rocks or other surfaces in strong currents.
 Gobies are also known for their wide variety of colors and patterns, which can help them camouflage themselves in their environment.
 Most gobies are carnivores and feed on small invertebrates, such as worms, crustaceans, and insects.
 Some species are also known to clean parasites off other fish.
+Gobies are an important part of the marine ecosystem, and they play a role in keeping coral reefs and other habitats healthy.

 Blenniidae (Combtooth Blennies): The Bleniidae family, are another interesting group of fish closely related to gobies.
 Their namesake feature is their specialized teeth.
 Unlike gobies, blennies have numerous, closely packed teeth that resemble a comb.
 This toothy apparatus is perfect for scraping algae and other encrusting organisms off rocks and corals.
 Blennies typically have elongated, slender bodies that allow them to navigate through crevices and tight spaces in rocky reefs, their preferred habitat.
 Their large eyes provide excellent vision in these often dimly lit environments.

 Blennies can have a variety of fin shapes and sizes.
 Some sport long dorsal fins, while others have flamboyant, fan-like pectoral fins used for display or stability.
-Blennies are almost exclusively marine fish, dwelling primarily in rocky tide pools and coral reefs.
 They cling to rocks and coral using a combination of their body shape, fins, and sometimes even suction from their mouths.
 Many blennies are masters of camouflage, able to rapidly change their color and blend in with their surroundings to avoid predators.
+This quick color-shifting ability makes them fascinating inhabitants of the reef.
 Blennies can exhibit a range of social behaviors.
 Some species are territorial and quite aggressive, while others live in small groups or pairs.
 Certain blennies even form cleaning symbioses with other fish, similar to some gobies.

 Elasmobranchs: Around 31 species of elasmobranchs (sharks and guitarfish (21 species) and rays and skates (10 species)) are commonly found in the Indian coral reefs.
-Some sharks such as Trienodonobesus (whitetip reef shark), Carcharhinus melanopterus (blacktip reef shark) and Chilloscyllium indicum (bamboo shark) are frequently encountered on the reefs.
+Some sharks such as Trienodon obesus (whitetip reef shark), Carcharhinus melanopterus (blacktip reef shark) and Chilloscyllium indicum (bamboo shark) are frequently encountered on the reefs.